 Summer Internship Program

-The goal of the Summer Internship Program for high school and undergraduate students at Texas Children’s Cancer and Hematology Centers is to provide frontier-level research experience, and an introduction to the administrative and operations management at Texas Children’s Cancer and Hematology Centers.
+The goal of the Summer Internship Program for high school and undergraduate students at Texas Children’s Cancer and Hematology Center is to provide frontier-level research experience, and an introduction to administrative and operations management.

 For high school and undergraduate students who are interested in research, the summer internship includes a weekly research seminar series that provide talks about cutting-edge science.
 Additionally, the internship offers those interested in the administration component access to administrative leaders who are available to offer guidance and answer questions about career options.
 You will have the opportunity to make connections with physician and administrative leaders in the field of pediatric hematology/oncology.
 Your position will be a real job, with compensation and real responsibilities.
 You will be mentored throughout the process and given the opportunity to learn new techniques, skills, and make connections with others students who are facing decisions you are making.
 We welcome students for all science and business majors, and high school students interested in learning about science and/or administration.
-In addition to the learning opportunities you will be given, the experience of seeing the results of the work done within the cancer and hematology centers will be extraordinary.
+In addition to the learning opportunities you will be given, the experience of seeing the results of the work done within the cancer and hematology center will be extraordinary.
 We look forward to having you join our team for a summer of learning and a memorable experience.

-The 2022 Summer Internship Program is on hold due to the COVID-19 pandemic, a very difficult decision has been made to cancel the 2021 Texas Children’s Cancer and Hematology Centers, Summer Internship Program.
+The 2022 Summer Internship Program is on hold due to the COVID-19 uncertainties.
 While we are saddened to make this decision, the safety of our patients, students, faculty and staff are of the utmost importance.
-We invite you to apply for Summer 2022.

 The Program Offers:

-- Up to 8 paid weeks of oncology/hematology related research or administrative training
+- Up to 8 paid weeks of hematology/oncology related research or administrative training

 - Weekly research seminars